dstmarthe/ath/content/theall/best-animal-cups-on-amazon/index.md

 ---
-title: "14 Must-Have Animal Cups To Gift from Amazon in 2023" ## Means name of the article is filename
+title: "14 Must-Have Animal Themed Cups from Amazon | 2023" ## Means name of the article is filename
 date: 2023-05-23T16:30:17-04:00
 author: ["Dale S."]
 summary: "We've curated a number of the finest and cutest best-selling animal themed cups on Amazon."